 Pre-Writing Skills for Toddlers and Preschoolers

-Pre-writing skills are the pre-cursor to handwriting.
-They consist of an age appropriate sequence of lines and shapes that toddlers and preschoolers learn in order to later on form letters and numbers.
+Pre-writing skills are the precursor to handwriting.
+They consist of an age-appropriate sequence of straight lines (horizontal/vertical/diagonal), circle shapes, and more that toddlers and preschoolers learn in order to, later on, form letters and numbers.

 - 12 Fun Ways to Practice Handwriting with Preschoolers – Hands-on ideas for practice handwriting and pre-writing skills